 This summertime recipe makes a LOT, enough to feed a crowd.
 This makes it ideal for barbecues, picnics, and even meal prep.
 Like my Italian Pasta Salad and my Quinoa Salad with Chickpeas, the longer this Greek orzo pasta salad sits in the dressing, the more distinguished the Mediterranean flavors will be.

 Are you a feta lover like me?
-Then you will love this Easy Chicken Feta Pasta and this Sun-Dried Tomato Feta Dip.
-Everything is "betta with feta" so give this Mediterranean orzo salad a try!
+Then you will love this Easy Chicken Feta Pasta, Greek Cucumber Salad with Feta, and this Sun-Dried Tomato Feta Dip.
+Everything is "betta with feta," so give this Mediterranean orzo salad a try!